SDCalvo/mcp-ui-bridge/react-cli-mcp/PLAN.md

     - [ ] Implement safeguards or clear warnings related to interacting with sensitive data or critical functionalities in a deployed app.
     - [ ] Document secure operational practices for users.
   - [ ] **Task 3.5.6**: Documentation for Production/Deployed Use Cases
-    - [ ] Create comprehensive documentation detailing how to set up and use `react-cli-mcp` against production or staging environments.
+    - [ ] Create comprehensive documentation detailing how to set up and use `mcp-ui-bridge` against production or staging environments.
     - [ ] Include examples and best practices for authentication, handling dynamic content, and troubleshooting common issues in deployed settings.

 - **Future Phases (Beyond initial scope)**: